Apatite: Thermodynamics

 The standard enthalpies of formation in the crystalline state of hydroxyapatite, chlorapatite and a preliminary value for bromapatite, have been determined by reaction-solution calorimetry.
 Speculations on the existence of a possible fifth member of the calcium apatites family, iodoapatite, have been drawn from energetic considerations.

 Structural and thermodynamic properties of crystal hexagonal calcium apatites, Ca10(PO4)6(X)2 (X= OH, F, Cl, Br), have been investigated using an all-atom Born-Huggins-Mayer potential by a molecular dynamics technique.
 The accuracy of the model at room temperature and atmospheric pressure was checked against crystal structural data, with maximum deviations of c.
 4% for the haloapatites and 8% for hydroxyapatite.
 High-pressure simulation runs, in the range 0.5–75 kbar, were performed in order to estimate the isothermal compressibility coefficient of those compounds.
 The deformation of the compressed solids is always elastically anisotropic, with BrAp exhibiting a markedly different behavior from those displayed by HOAp and ClAp.
 High-pressure p-V data were fitted to the Parsafar-Mason equation of state with an accuracy better than 1%.

 The monoclinic solid phases Ca10(PO4)6(X)2 (X= OH, Cl) and the molten hydroxyapatite compound have also been studied by molecular dynamics.

 Lunar science

 Moon rocks collected by astronauts during the Apollo program contain traces of apatite.
-Following new insights about the presence of water in the moon, re-analysis of these samples in 2010 revealed water trapped in the mineral as hydroxyl, leading to estimates of water on the lunar surface at a rate of at least 64 parts per billion – 100 times greater than previous estimates – and as high as 5 parts per million.
+Following new insights about the presence of water in the Moon, re-analysis of these samples in 2010 revealed water trapped in the mineral as hydroxyl, leading to estimates of water on the lunar surface at a rate of at least 64 parts per billion – 100 times greater than previous estimates – and as high as 5 parts per million.
 If the minimum amount of mineral-locked water was hypothetically converted to liquid, it would cover the Moon's surface in roughly one meter of water.

 Bio-leaching

 The ectomycorrhizal fungi Suillus granulatus and Paxillus involutus can release elements from apatite.
-Release of phosphate from apatite is one of the most important activities of mycorrhizal fungi, which increase phosphorus uptake.
+Release of phosphate from apatite is one of the most important activities of mycorrhizal fungi, which increase phosphorus uptake in plants.